How Can We Help?

 Personal Development Tips for Overworked EDs

-To help manage the immense pressure and prevent burnout, EDs should consider incorporating the following personal development strategies, along with the stress management techniques highlighted in this article.
+To help manage the immense pressure and prevent burnout, EDs should consider incorporating the following personal development strategies, along with the stress management techniques highlighted here.

 1. Set Boundaries: Clearly define work hours and personal time.
 Use tools like calendar apps to block out time for breaks and ensure that work doesn’t encroach on your personal life.